Lipa, Pejë

-Lipa is a village located in the mountains of Peja, Kosovo.It is famous for being the origin place of the family of famous singer Dua Lipa.
+Lipa is a village located in the mountains of Peja, Kosovo.
+It is notable for being the origin place of the family of singer Dua Lipa.

 Name

 The name "Lipa" comes from the tribe with the same name that inhabited the village.
 Previous names used until the 90's included "Kikuçaj" and "Kalajë".

 Geography

 Lipa is located in Kosovo in the region of the Dukagjini Plain, in the mountains of the city of Peja.
 It is located 2000+ meters above sea level.
 It is located on Mt.
 Hasan.
 In Lipa there is also a running water source called Gurra Lipa.
 The village is also known for its caves.

 History

 Lipa is purported to have been inhabited since ancient times, initially belonging to the Lipa tribe.
 According to legend, Mt.
 Hasan received its name from a man named Hasan who fell from the mountain and died.